combustionTools/flameTracker/README.md

 # Before you start
 Based on your operating system, download the appropriate script folder (flameTracker_Win or flameTracker_Mac).
 Each folder contains five python files, and flameTracker.py is the main one containing the GUI structure.
-The Flame Tracker was written in Python 3.6+ (https://www.python.org), and the packages required to run the code are (they can be installed with pip):
+The packages required to run the code are (they can be installed with pip):
 - Pyqt5 (https://pypi.org/project/PyQt5/)
 - openCV (https://opencv.org)
 - numPy (https://numpy.org)